SCCapstone/Seating-App/README.md

 - February
 - October

-This line was written in a new branch
+This line was written in a new branch.

+So was this line.